-- Holding down either the Jog Plus or the Jog Minus Button will run the servomotor until the button is released. - 2.
-The Jog Speed (RPM) can be manually set in the Setup Menu Screen.
-(See Section 6-4 for details.)
+1. Holding down either the Jog Plus or the Jog Minus Button will run the Servo Motor until the button is released.

+2. The Jog Speed (RPM) can be manually set in the Setup Menu Screen.
+(See Section 5-4 for details.)

-Other Buttons and Displays - These are for specific applications.
+10. Other Buttons - These are buttons for specific applications.
+They will be described in supplement documents for each specific application.
 They may not be visible for your application.